Posts tagged Worcestershire

 Links: Wikipedia (Birmingham), Lickey Hills Country Park, Peakbagger, Hillbagging

-Rednal Hill North Top is the high point of the Unitary Authority of Birmingham, within the Historic and Ceremonial Counties of Worcestershire.
+Rednal Hill North Top is the high point of the Metropolitan Borough of Birmingham, within the Historic and Ceremonial Counties of Worcestershire.
 It’s within the Lickey Hills Country Park, once owned by the Cadbury family.
-Both the main summit of Rednal Hill and nearby Beacon Hill are higher although the boundary of present-day Worcestershire and the Birmingham Unitary Authority cuts off the north end of the Country Park, making the north end of the Rednall Hill Ridge the high point of Birningham.
+Both the main summit of Rednal Hill and nearby Beacon Hill are higher although the boundary of present-day Worcestershire and the Birmingham Metropolitan Borough cuts off the north end of the Country Park, making the north end of the Rednall Hill Ridge the high point of Birningham.

-From the noth-top summit retrace your steps for 200 metres and take a path to the right heading west across the golf course then up to the Trig Pillar.
-The Trig pillar isn’t the summit of Beacon Hill so continue for another 20m to the Toposcope at the summit.
+From the north-top summit retrace your steps for 200 metres and take a path to the right heading west across the golf course then up to the Trig Pillar.
+The Trig pillar isn’t the summit of Beacon Hill so continue for another 20m to the toposcope at the summit.
 From here follow paths to the south-east back to the car park.

 Race To The Tower Ultra Marathon